 Healing Facilitation

-With reduced pressure and limited movement, the vertebrae have a better chance to heal properly.
+With reduced pressure and limited movement, the vertebrae have a better chance of healing properly.
 The brace not only aids in recovery but also ensures that the healing process is not interrupted by accidental movements that could worsen the injury.

 Summary